 - Manage a crew watch and educate students in seamanship and other areas of experiential learning as they arise

 - Advise, oversee, and serve as role model for students both on shore and at sea

-THE YEAR: The program coordinator position is a 12 month commitment that begins November 27, 2017 in St Croix, Virgin Islands where you will board Roseway.
+THE YEAR: The program coordinator position is a 12 month commitment that begins December 1, 2019 in St. Croix, Virgin Islands where you will board Roseway.
 For two weeks you will work alongside former crew and learn the operation of the ship, as well as the curriculum that is taught aboard.
 During the winter months, programs for the Virgin Islands public schools will take place aboard, with some voyaging to points south.
 In late spring, the ship will voyage to Boston where Roseway undergoes her annual maintenance and you’ll participate in the continued preservation of our historic ship.
 By late spring you’ll be immersed in facilitating programs for Boston youth, including voyages as far north as Nova Scotia.
 Come fall, you will embark upon the Ocean Classroom semester from Boston to Puerto Rico.
-At the culmination of the fall voyage, Roseway returns to St Croix where you begin training the new recruits who will learn from you, and ultimately take your place as your Crew Educator AmeriCorps program comes to an end.
+At the culmination of the fall voyage, Roseway returns to St. Croix where you begin training the new recruits who will learn from you, and ultimately take your place as your Crew Educator AmeriCorps program comes to an end.